klittle314/MindExpander_PDSA/README.md

 # MindExpander_PDSA
 PDSA form referenced in blog post 2 April 2018.

-This form is borrowed and slightly adapted from PDSA forms developed by colleagues working with the Institute for Healthcare Improvement.
+This form is borrowed and slightly adapted from PDSA forms developed by colleagues working with the Institute for Healthcare Improvement, all derived from versions originally created by Associates in Process Improvement.